 - Press each ball into a Sandbakkel tin until the dough is thin and evenly distributed.
 If it is too thin at the top of the mold it may get quite brown during baking.

-- Place tins on a cookie sheet.
+- Place tins on a cookie sheet or jelly roll pan.

 - Bake for 12 – 15 minutes until golden brown.

 - Remove the tins from the cookie sheet and place on a rack to cool.

 When cool, turn the tin over and tap the bottom gently and the Sandbakkel will pop out.

 Turn them over and dust them with confectioner’s sugar or fill them with fruit, custard or perhaps Nutella for an extra special Sandbakkel sugar cookie treat.
 Here is another photo of Sandbakkels along with some Rosettes.